 - Transcript and GPAs.
 A list of STEM (science, technology, engineering, mathematics) courses and grades is required in the application.
 Full transcripts will be requested during final consideration.

 - One recommendation from a research mentor, academic advisor, or science instructor who knows you and your potential for research well.
 Nonacademic or "community" referees (e.g. coaches, religious leaders) are much less valuable.
-Letter writers must complete the Reference Letter Form with their letter before the application deadline.
+Letter writers must complete the Reference Letter Form with their letter.
 Referees are contacted automatically when you submit your application.
 The recommendation form is also a menu choice on REU program pull-down menu.